Skip to content

 Production Linked Incentive (PLI)

-The Indian government's Production Linked Incentive (PLI) scheme has been instrumental in boosting local electronics manufacturing.
-The original electronics scheme has been updated and extended with a ₹25,000 crore incentive program, set to begin in March 2025.
-This initiative is expected to attract ₹40,000 crore in investments, targeting local production of critical components like PCBs, displays, camera modules, and batteries.
+The Indian government's Production Linked Incentive (PLI) scheme has significantly spurred domestic electronics manufacturing.
+The initial electronics scheme has been revised and expanded, now featuring a ₹25,000 crore incentive program slated to launch in March 2025.
+This program aims to draw in ₹40,000 crore in investments, focusing on the local production of essential components such as PCBs, displays, camera modules, and batteries.

 PLI for Displays and Semiconductors

-Further demonstrating its commitment, the India Semiconductor Mission received ₹6,903 crore from the interim 2024–2025 budget.
-This funding will specifically support chip and display manufacturing, including the establishment of fabs.
+Further underscoring its dedication, the India Semiconductor Mission received ₹6,903 crore from the interim 2024–2025 budget.
+This funding is earmarked for chip and display manufacturing, encompassing the creation of fabrication facilities.

 EMC Scheme and Infrastructure Clusters

-The Electronic Manufacturing Clusters (EMC) scheme is strengthening India's manufacturing capabilities.
-State-level clusters in Tamil Nadu and Kerala's Aranmula cluster are making significant strides.
-Additionally, improved infrastructure through EMC 2.0 clusters in key locations like Noida, Hyderabad, and Bengaluru is enhancing the ecosystem.
+The Electronic Manufacturing Clusters (EMC) scheme is bolstering India's manufacturing prowess.
+State-level clusters, including those in Tamil Nadu and Kerala's Aranmula, are showing promising progress.
+Furthermore, the ecosystem is benefiting from upgraded infrastructure, particularly through EMC 2.0 clusters in strategic locations like Noida, Hyderabad, and Bengaluru.

 Research and Skills Development

-Investments are also being made in research and skills development, including the modernization of government labs like SCL Mohali, the establishment of new semiconductor testing facilities (e.g., Tata in Assam), and the creation of R&D facilities such as the Bharat Semiconductor Research Centre at IIT Madras.
+Investments are also flowing into research and skills development.
+This includes the modernization of government labs such as SCL Mohali, the establishment of new semiconductor testing facilities (for instance, Tata's facility in Assam), and the creation of R&D centers like the Bharat Semiconductor Research Centre at IIT Madras.

 Blog image